Acupuncture Pregnancy, Preparation for Labour and Post Birth Recovery

 The Postnatal Period

 Moreover, there are also real benefits in the use of acupuncture during the postnatal period.
 It helps to aid the overall recovery.
-In addition, it supports the many issues that can arise after the birth helps get the body back into balance.
+Besides, it supports the many issues that can arise after birth helps get the body back into balance.

 ‘Mother warming’ is a treatment provided around day four or five post-birth.
 This includes the use of moxa (a warming herb) on the abdomen.

 Finally, for more information about Pregnancy and Acupuncture, please call or leave a message via our Contact us page.